How To Engage in Politics Without Losing Your Soul

 2 – Don’t elevate a politician to messianic status.
 People often falsely think a politician can single-handedly produce supernatural social results.
 We have one Lord, and we must resist any attempt to exalt politicians to unrealistic heights (Matt.
 7:15; 1 Pet.
 3:15).

-3 – Don’t just vote, but pray for the leaders of all political parties.
+3 – Don’t just vote, but pray for all government leaders.
 Christians can be tempted to bless the politician of their choice, and curse his or her opponent, but remember, we must pray even for our enemies (1 Tim.
 2:1-2; Matt.
 5:44).

 4 – Don’t forget that your ultimate security is in the unshakeable kingdom of God.
-Many Christians often elevate the outcome of presidential elections to an apocalyptic status.
-If a particular presidential candidate does not win, we begin to think or act as if the world will end.
-In so doing, however, we express an unbelief in the active sovereignty of God over human affairs (Heb.
+Many Christians often elevate the outcome of elections to an apocalyptic status.
+If a particular candidate does not win, we begin to think or act as if the world will end.
+In so doing, we express an unbelief in the active sovereignty of God over human affairs (Heb.
 12:26–29).
+However, this does not mean that elections do not matter, they do.

 6 – Don’t demonize anyone.
 Every person has been created in the image of God, and Christians must not demonize or dehumanize other people, whether we agree with them politically or not (Col. 3:8, James 4:12).